bishal0602/UrbanLabyrinth/README.md

 </p>

 ## Overview
-Urban Labyrinth is a 3D simulation of the Pulchowk Campus, where a virtual vehicle navigates to designated parking locations using the A* pathfinding algorithm.
+Urban Labyrinth is a 3D simulation of the Pulchowk Campus, where a virtual vehicle navigates to choosen parking location using the A* pathfinding algorithm.

-The primary goals of the project are to create an accurate 3D representation of the campus, implement the A* algorithm for optimal path planning, and demonstrate its practical application in a real-world scenario.
+The primary goals of the project are to create an accurate 3D representation of the campus and implement the A* algorithm for optimal path planning to demonstrate its practical application in a real-world scenario.

 ## Features